 The Australian Labor Party is a national organisation with national rules.
 However, each State and Territory forms a separate Branch within the organisation.
 Although they share common elements such as sub-branches, State Conferences and Administrative Committees, each State branch is structured and governed in its own way.

-Party Members form the core of the Australian Labor Party and the WA Branch encourages you to join and make your voice heard - as a member of the Labor Party, you can shape decisions affecting our community, influence the policy of Labor governments and discuss ideas with others members.
+Party Members form the core of WA Labor - as a member of WA Labor you can shape decisions affecting our community, influence the policy of Labor governments and discuss ideas with others members.

-Membership of the ALP is about having a say in Australia's future.
+Membership of WA Labor is about having a say in Australia's future.

-For more information about the benefits of joining the Labor Party click here.
+For more information about the benefits of joining WA Labor click here.

-Party Members all belong to a Branch and your Branch is one of the foundations of the ALP.
+Party Members all belong to a Branch and your Branch is one of the foundations of WA Labor.
 The Party can only function effectively with the active involvement of its members in Branches.

 There are two types of Branches.
 Local Branches are named after suburbs or towns and organised around a local geographic area.
 Direct Branches are generally larger and are organised around an issue or a broader group in the community.